 Options contract is usually entered into by property developers or investors in commercial real estate or high-valued residential property.
 The buyer of the option, who purchases the option by paying an option premium, which is a relatively smaller amount compared to the transaction price, can choose to or not to exercise the options or sell it to a second buyer before the expiry of the option.

 This real estate trading provides flexibility and low-cost trading opportunity for the buyer.

-Real estate is favorably treated by the U.S. Tax code.
-Some of the provisions that work in the favor of this asset are:-
+- Tax breaks: Real estate is favorably treated by the U.S. Tax code.

-As one pays down on his mortgage and part of the principal over the months, he/she in turn builds equity in his/her property.
+- Equity build-up & loan pay-downs: As one pays down on his mortgage and part of the principal over the months, he/she, in turn, builds equity in his/her property.
 Equity in real estate is the difference between what a property is worth and what is owed on it.

 - High transaction costs